etzm/iscc-sum/docs/specifications/cli.md

 ## Description

-The `iscc-sum` command computes ISCC (International Standard Content Code) checksums for files.
+The `iscc-sum` command computes ISCC (International Standard Content Code) checksums for files and directories.
 Each checksum consists of a 2-byte self-describing header followed by a composite of Data-Code and Instance-Code (BLAKE3) components.
 All files are processed as binary data.

-Unlike traditional checksum tools that only verify exact matches, `iscc-sum` enables similarity detection between files through the Data-Code component.
-Files with similar content will have similar Data-Codes, allowing similarity matching based on hamming distance.
+Unlike traditional checksum tools that only verify exact matches, `iscc-sum` enables similarity detection through the Data-Code component.
+Files (or directories) with similar content will have similar Data-Codes, allowing similarity matching based on hamming distance.

-When given directories as arguments, `iscc-sum` processes all files recursively within them using the `treewalk_iscc` function in a deterministic order to ensure consistent output across platforms.
+When given directories as arguments, `iscc-sum` processes all files recursively within them in a deterministig order using the `TREEWALK-ISCC` algorithm to ensure consistent output across platforms.
 Files are filtered according to `.isccignore` rules if present.

 ## Options